zama-ai/httpz-solidity/docs/getting_started/quick_start/remix.md

 ## Deploy and Use Contracts

-After configuring the plugin, you can compile, deploy, and interact with contracts directly via the Zama plugin interface.
+After configuring the plugin, you can interact with `fhEVM` encrypted contracts directly via the Zama plugin interface.